 (13) a person authorized to adjust workers' compensation or disability claims under the authority of a third-party administrator license pursuant to section 60A.23, subdivision 8; or

 (i) collects claim information from, or furnishes claim information to, insureds or claimants; and

 (ii) conducts data entry including entering data into an automated claims adjudication system, provided that the individual is an employee of a licensed independent adjuster or its affiliate where no more than 25 such persons are under the supervision of one licensed independent adjuster or licensed insurance producer who is exempt from licensure under clause (12).

 (a) Unless denied licensure pursuant to section 72B.08, persons who have met the requirements of section 72B.041 must be issued an adjuster license.
-There shall be four classes of licenses, as follows:
+There shall be three classes of licenses, as follows:

 (1) independent adjuster's license;

 (3) crop hail adjuster's license.

 (b) An independent adjuster and a public adjuster may qualify for a license in one or more of the following lines of authority: